antisocialmedia/readme/README.md

 * Secure, private, and truly ethical social media with less of the bad features

 ## Planned release
-We plan on a release by January 2022.
+Release date is currently uncertain, but it is hoped to be done by January 2022.

 ## Licensing
 antisocial's source code will be made public around January 2022 under the AGPLv3.